ajvondrak/git-topics/doc/git-topics.1.md

   project.
 Commits here may be shipped at any time.

 * _develop_:
-  A staging branch based on _master_ that is used to test changes before their inclusion in _master_.
+  An integration branch based on _master_ that is used to test changes before their inclusion in _master_.

 The names of these branches don't really matter.
 In fact, they are configurable, since there are many reasonable options.
 The documentation will refer to them by these canonical names, though.

-Commits should NOT be made directly on either of the main branches.
+Commits should not generally be made directly on either of the main branches.
 Instead, each isolated topic (feature, bug fix, etc) should be worked on in its own branch.
 Each topic branch should fork off of _master_, since the eventual goal is to merge it back into a stable version.
 Each topic branch is named something semantically meaningful, possibly with some conventional prefix.
 For example, if John Doe is working on a topic "foo", he might reasonably name the branch simply _foo_, prefix it by a keyword like _topic/foo_ or _feature-foo_, or maybe prefix it by his initials like _jd/foo_.
 The important thing is that your project's convention is consistent and useful.

 The general life cycle of a topic branch then goes: